roshangeorge97/Edunity/README.md

     - [ ] Implement CRUD Operations with firebase on Marketplace
 - [ ] Checkout Page
     - [ ] Interate with stripe
-- [ ] Discuss Page
-    - [ ] Websocket Integration on Discuss page by creating something similar to chat rooms
-- [ ] Feed Page
-    - [ ] Use Thirdparty REST APIs to display news on Feed Section
-- [ ] Requests Page
-    - [ ] Fix UI of Requests page

 See the [open issues](https://github.com/roshangeorge97/Edunity/issues) for a full list of proposed features (and known issues).